 So the bottom line here is that at this price point, the

 the hatches are opened for business, including the sleeves,

-and everything is taken into consideration, I'd
+and everything is taken into consideration, I'd say that overall

-some rays, and the Coast is Clear may be about as close as you're
+rays, and the Coast is Clear may be about as close as you're

-likely to get to mesh jacket ventilation in a
+likely to get to mesh jacket ventilation in a non-mesh form

-little marks here and there quickly appearing.
-But
+marks here and there quickly appearing.
+But it's most noticeable

-and the dirt becomes less noticeable only because
+goes down and the dirt becomes less noticeable only because

 it doesn't stand out as much.
 Kind of weird, but it seems to

 Sleeve adjuster at the elbow protector slides through